Will943/EE522-Project/README.md

 **C50** = clarity index (positive = speech is clear; negative = late reflections dominate and speech smears).
 **EDT** = early decay time (perceived reverberance).

-A sixth condition — **white noise** — has no IR file because it is synthesised directly in the Web Audio API using a `BiquadFilterNode` (bandpass, 1200 Hz, Q = 0.6) applied to a randomly generated buffer.
+**White noise** is the sixth condition and has no IR file because it is synthesised directly in the Web Audio API using a `BiquadFilterNode` (bandpass, 1200 Hz, Q = 0.6) applied to a randomly generated buffer.

 ---